Why People-Pleasing Is an Attachment Survival Strategy

 Here's what happens when you carry these patterns into adult relationships without awareness:

 You attract people who benefit from your inability to say no. Partners who make decisions without consulting you.
 Friends who depend on you but are rarely available when you need support.
 Colleagues who offload their work onto you.
-Family members who expect you to manage their emotions.
+Family members who expect you to manage their emotions while yours go unacknowledged.

-And because your nervous system is wired to prioritise connection over self-protection, you stay.
+And because your nervous system is wired to prioritize connection over self-protection, you stay.
 You give more.
 You try harder.
+You tell yourself you're being a good partner, friend, daughter, employee.

 Meanwhile, you become exhausted.
 Resentful.
 Disconnected from yourself.
-You don't know what you want anymore because you've spent so long prioritising what others need.
+You don't know what you want anymore because you've spent so long prioritizing what others need.

-And the cruellest part?
+And the cruelest part?
 You feel guilty for feeling resentful.
 Because these patterns were built on the foundation that your needs don't matter as much as keeping others comfortable.

 The Cost of Staying Silent